-Tim Wendler, President
+Tim Wendler, Vice Chair

 Tim is a professional environmental engineer, and is currently managing a national program of projects for an international petroleum client.
 He is the former chair of both the Hahamongna Watershed Park Advisory Committee and the Pasadena Recreation and Parks Commission.
 He is also an Advisory Committee member for the Santa Monica Mountains Conservancy.
 He lives in Pasadena.